Types of bodywork that I offer, or am influenced by

 Developed at the Esalen Institute in Big Sur, California, Esalen massage promotes deep relaxation in a client through full body, connected, and breath-centered rhythmic strokes with occasional still pauses.
 Intended to help the client achieve more bodily awareness and connection, the rhythm mimics the waves of the ocean.
 I am influenced by this modality only; I have taken classes but am not a certified Esalen practitioner.

 Hot Stone therapy utilizes heated basalt stones as placement heat therapy, or an extension of the therapist’s hands to deliver deep heat to the body in addition to the pressure of a massage stroke.
-I use hot stones along with my standard massage, rather than a standalone service, as a tool to assist in superficial muscle relaxation.
+I use hot stones along with my standard massage, rather than a standalone service, as a tool to assist in relaxing tight muscles and stressed minds.
 I have found that, for those who like heat therapy, it helps a client achieve the deep relaxation state a massage can give in a shorter amount of time.